facundomoya/rollingBank/README.md

 **master:** The `master` branch is our main branch.
 We use pull requests to bring what was developed in the development branch.
 In certain cases we worked directly from this branch.

 **development:** The `development` branch is our secondary branch.
 Here we carried out a large part of the project and through the creation of pull requests the code was merged to the master branch.
-Of course the merge code was made as reviewed by me before merging since this is an individual project and has no reviewers
+Of course the merge code was made as reviewed by me before merging since this is an individual project and has no reviewers.

 ## Project Status